3liz/lizmap-documentation/source/publish/configuration/spatial_search.rst

    $func$ LANGUAGE sql IMMUTABLE;

-.. note:: We choose to use the pg_trgm extension and this custom f_unaccent function instead of the Full Text Search (FTS) tool of PostgreSQL, to keep the tool as simple as possible and avoid the need to create FTS "vectors" in your search data.
+.. note:: We choose to use the ``pg_trgm`` extension and this custom ``f_unaccent`` function instead of the Full Text Search (FTS) tool of PostgreSQL, to keep the tool as simple as possible and avoid the need to create FTS "vectors" in your search data.

 Create the lizmap_search table or view
 ______________________________________

-The database admin must create a table, view or materialized view called **lizmap_search**.
+The database admin must create a table, view or materialized view called ``lizmap_search``.
-This relation must be accessible in the *search_path* (you can put it in the public schema, or configure the search_path variable for the database or the user which connects to the database).
+This relation must be accessible in the ``search_path`` (you can put it in the public schema, or configure the ``search_path`` variable for the database or the user which connects to the database).

-The relation "lizmap_search" must contain the following columns:
+The relation ``lizmap_search`` must contain the following columns:

 * ``item_layer`` (text).
 Name of the layer.
 For example "Countries"
 * ``item_label`` (text).
 Label to display the results, which is the data to search among.
 Ex: "France" or "John Doe - Australia".
 You can build it from a concatenation of several fields values.